nedcloud-blackchain/USDI/doc/README.md

 Setup
 ---------------------
-Blackcoin More is experimental Blackcoin client and it builds the backbone of the network.
+USDI is an Blackcoin More fork and it builds the backbone of the USDI network.
 However, it downloads and stores the entire history of Blackcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Blackcoin More, visit [blackcoinmore.org](https://blackcoinmore.org).
+To read about Blackcoin More, visit [blackcoinmore.org](https://blackcoinmore.org).
+To read about USDI, visit [buyusdi.com](https://buyusdi.com).

 Running
 ---------------------